Last Updated on July 1, 2020 by Christine Kaaloa

 If you ask travelers about their bucket list for Japan, one thing might be~ taking a Japanese cooking class.

 When I passed through Shinjuku’s Omoide Yokocho I was disappointed I was unable to experience ikazaya food (aka bar food), because it is mostly all grilled meat.
 Luckily, Local Bites JP reached out to let me know they offered Japanese cooking classes in Tokyo.
 I couldn’t ask for a more perfect timing!
 While tasting Japanese food, I began developing questions about the flavor, the food culture and the sentiments behind Japanese cooking.
-What better way to enhance my understanding of food than to take a cooking class !
+What better way to enhance my understanding of food than to take an Izakaya cooking class !

-Contents for Taking a Japanese Cooking Class in Tokyo with Local Bites Japan
+Table of Contents: Taking a Japanese Cooking Class in Tokyo with Local Bites Japan

 Local Bites JP offers community home cooking classes.
 These are authentic cooking classes hosted in Japanese homes with locals teaching you their tradition.
 The service allows the local community to share their culture, while also earning a little income for their hospitality, resources and time.
 Classes range from how to make sushi, teriyaki, tempura, vegan ramen... and they change according to the availability of hosts and their cooking specialty.
 As the classes take place in a local home, your host can modify the recipe according to your dietary restrictions.